kristianmandrup/world-flags/README.md

 Please help update the style mappings under `app/assets/stylesheets` to reflect these new sprite maps correctly :)

+Note that these flag maps were hacked together rather quickly and may contain bugs (untested).
+Should be easy to asjust using sprite generator with flag images under `flags/extra`, (or your flag images) and then adjust the stylesheet as well to map directly on background co-ordinates.

+Note: The sprite generator should also help calculate correct sprite borders.

 ## Rendering

 Flags will be rendered in HTML as: